SicroAtGit/RegEx-Engine/README.md

 The reduced module `DfaMatcher` provides only a DFA matcher which uses the precompiled DFAs created with the main module.

-If only the precompiled DFAs are needed in the software for matching and no new NFAs/DFAs are to be created at runtime, then the reduced module can be used.
-This way the software is not unnecessarily bloated with the large Unicode tables and the other code of the main module.
+If only the precompiled DFAs are needed in the software, for matching, and no new NFAs/DFAs are to be created at runtime, then the reduced module can be used.
+This way the software is not unnecessarily bloated with the large Unicode tables and the rest of the code found in the main module.

 ### Public Constants